 |Team:||Gillespies, Foster + Partners, Adamson Associates, Arup Engineering and Growth Industry|

-The geographic location of the site — directly north of Greenwich — places the dock virtually on the Prime Meridian, dividing the western and eastern hemispheres and inspiring the division of the gardens and planting into two geographic zones, featuring plants from these hemispheres.
+The site's location directly north of Greenwich places the dock on the Prime Meridian, which divides the western and eastern hemispheres.
+This inspired the division of the garden and its planting into two geographic zones, featuring plants from these hemispheres.
 Gillespies worked closely with planting specialists Growth Industry to develop the planting design and concept.

 "The first benefit of Crossrail that Londoners are enjoying is a magnificent garden high above a station"